Millionaire Hot Seat: History

 In February 2020, in Adelaide only, the show was moved forward to 4:00 pm in order to combat poor ratings for its flagship 6:00 pm bulletin.
 In September 2020, the program temporarily moved production to Queensland, for 7 weeks, following a COVID-19 pandemic outbreak, which resulted in the host Eddie McGuire having to quarantine.
 In November the same year, the program moved production back to Docklands Studios Melbourne.

 From 25 January 2021, the show began airing at 3:00 pm in Perth, swapping slots with Tipping Point.

 The game show marked 2,500 episodes on 17 April 2023, on the week the show celebrated its 14-year anniversary.
 On 4 August 2023, the Nine Network announced the final episodes would be broadcast at the end of January 2024.
 On 10 August 2023, the network announced the show will be replaced by a local version of Tipping Point in the 5:00 pm time slot, and hosted by Todd Woodbridge.
 The final newly produced episode aired on 29 November 2023.

 On 12 January 2024, Millionaire Hot Seat aired the last repeat episode before Tipping Point Australia took over the time slot on 29 January 2024.

-On 15 July 2025, it was confirmed by ITV and Sony Pictures Television a British version of Hot Seat was sold for 2026.
-Jeremy Clarkson will host that version, slated for 18 episodes.
+On 15 July 2025, it was confirmed by ITV and Sony Pictures Television that a British version of Hot Seat had been commissioned for 2026.
+That version is hosted by Jeremy Clarkson and eighteen episodes were filmed.

-In August 2025, a casting call opened for new contestants with filming to start in September; it’s speculated the series will move from the Nine Network to Network 10 and will be produced by Curio Pictures.
-Filming is expected to take place in Melbourne between 24 September 2025 to 21 January 2026.
-The series will be hosted by actress Rebecca Gibney.
+In August 2025, a casting call opened for new contestants with filming to start in September; it was speculated the series would move from the Nine Network to Network 10 and would be produced by Curio Entertainment.
+Filming took place in Melbourne between 24 September 2025 to 21 January 2026.
+The series is hosted by actress Rebecca Gibney.
+The series premiered on 2 February 2026, which was simulcast on all four of Network 10 channels: 10, 10 Drama, 10 Comedy and Nickelodeon, the latter of which via the Nick@Nite block, with reduced airtime from 60 to 30 minute episodes.